aux123vol/launch-page/replit.md

 # Genre AI 2.0 - Static Website

 ## Overview
 This is a static HTML website originally created with Webflow.
-It appears to be for a creative platform called "Genre" that focuses on storytelling and creative content.
+It appears to be for a creative platform called "Genre AI" that focuses on storytelling and creative content.
 The website includes multiple pages showcasing features like creative suites, revenue streams, and reader engagement.

 ## Project Structure
 - **Frontend**: Static HTML/CSS/JavaScript website